ABbiodiversity/WildLift/inst/shiny/WildLift/intro.md

 ## Multiple levers

-Multiple recovery actions are compared.
+Multiple recovery actions are compared allowing to combine demographic augmentation (maternal penning, predator exclosure) and predator/prey reduction and habitat management.

+Conservation breeding is the 3rd type of demographic augmentation that can also be combined with predator/prey reduction and habitat management.